-Cough is not only a defensive physiological reflex of the airways but also a very common symptom of various pulmonary and extra-pulmonary diseases.
+Cough is not only a defensive physiological reflex of the airways but also a very common symptom of various pulmonary and extrapulmonary diseases.
 When acute, it usually points to a transient underlying disease, such as acute airway infection or asthma exacerbation and suggests a good prognosis in terms of its resolution.
-In contrast, chronic cough (CC), defined in adults as the cough lasting more than 8 weeks, is considered to be much more cumbersome, at least in some patients.
-CC has been reported in as many as 5-10% of the adult population and is one of the most common reasons for seeking medical advice from a respiratory specialist.
-The significance and the prognosis in CC is largely related to the underlying disease.
-Chronic cough frequently results from smoking-related conditions, i.e. chronic bronchitis, chronic obstructive pulmonary disease (COPD) or lung cancer.
-Cause oriented management, including smoking cessation, inhalation therapy with bronchodilators in combination with inhaled corticosteroids (ICS) is relatively effective in the alleviation of cough.
-The company of the cough of the advice of the cough.
+In contrast, chronic cough, defined in adults as the cough lasting >8 weeks, is considered to be much more cumbersome, at least in some patients.
+Chronic cough has been reported in as many as 5-10% of the adult population and is one of the most common reasons for seeking medical advice from a respiratory specialist [1-3].
+The significance and the prognosis in chronic cough is largely related to the underlying disease.
+Chronic cough frequently results from smoking-related conditions, i.e. chronic bronchitis, COPD or lung cancer.
+Cause-oriented management, including smoking cessation and inhalation therapy with bronchodilators in combination with inhaled corticosteroids (ICS), is relatively effective in the alleviation of cough [4-6].

-On the other hand, the most frequent causes (or rather triggers) of CC in non-smoking patients with a normal chest radiograph are four common conditions: asthma, non-asthmatic eosinophilic bronchitis (NAEB), rhinitis and rhinosinusitis [which, along with CC, constitute an entity described as upper airway cough syndrome (UACS)] and gastroesophageal reflux (GER).
-Diagnosis and treatment of CC may be challenging, in particular the latter has been shown to have limited efficacy.
-Despite different therapeutic attempts, the reduction in cough severity is incomplete and regarded unsatisfactory in even up to 46% of patients with CC with persistent impairment of quality of life (QoL).
+On the other hand, the most frequent causes (or rather triggers) of chronic cough in non-smoking patients with a normal chest radiograph are four common conditions: asthma, non-asthmatic eosinophilic bronchitis (NAEB), rhinitis and rhinosinusitis (which, along with chronic cough, constitute an entity described as upper airway cough syndrome (UACS)) and gastro-oesophageal reflux (GER) [1, 7].
+Diagnosis and treatment of chronic cough may be challenging, in particular the latter has been shown to have limited efficacy.
+Despite different therapeutic attempts, the reduction in cough severity is incomplete and regarded unsatisfactory in even up to 46% of patients with chronic cough with persistent impairment of quality of life (QoL) [8, 9].
 If causal treatment is ineffective, refractory chronic cough (RCC) should be diagnosed.
-While thorough diagnostics do not allow to identify any CC reason, unexplained CC (UCC) is diagnosed.
-Both RCC and UCC are commonly associated with hypersensitivity of cough reflex, which is a key component in the pathomechanism of CC regardless of the underlying condition.^{1,10} It is characterized by troublesome coughing in response to low level stimuli, loss of inhibitory cough control and abnormal laryngeal sensation.
-At the same time it is responsible for limited efficacy of CC treatment.^{11,12}
+While thorough diagnostics do not allow to identify any chronic cough reason, unexplained chronic cough (UCC) is diagnosed [8].
+Both RCC and UCC are commonly associated with hypersensitivity of cough reflex, which is a key component in the pathomechanism of chronic cough regardless of the underlying condition [1, 10].
+It is characterised by troublesome coughing in response to low level stimuli, loss of inhibitory cough control and abnormal laryngeal sensation.
+At the same time it is responsible for limited efficacy of chronic cough treatment [11, 12].